Ideal Point Estimation in the New Mexico House: A W-NOMINATE Analysis

 Introduction

-ideal points for members of the New Mexico House of
+members of the New Mexico House of Representatives based on

-Representatives based on their voting patterns during the 57th
+their voting patterns during the 57th Legislature, Year 1

-that positions legislators in a spatial model based on their
+legislators on a map based on their roll call

 The OpenStates data download is structured as follows: